 Don’t miss the thundering chorus of water pouring over cliffs and scattering into multiple rainbows.
 The Mist Trail below Vernal Fall is a springtime must-see.

 Spring is waterfall season in Yosemite Valley.
 Waterfalls peak as snowmelt succumbs to gravity and flows in wild torrents down the granite walls of Yosemite Valley.
-The aquatic roar of Yosemite Falls, ethereal beauty of Bridalveil Fall and epic Mist Trail are top draws, but there are dozens more to enjoy.
-Waterfalls go full-throttle starting around April before gradually tapering off into summer.
+The aquatic roar of Yosemite Falls, ethereal beauty of Bridalveil Fall and of course Vernal and Nevada Fall along the epic Mist Trail are top draws, but there are dozens more to enjoy.
+Waterfalls go full-throttle starting around April before gradually tapering off into summer, so if you want to catch ephemeral falls like Ribbon Fall, it’s good to come early.

 When traveling in spring, it’s always a good idea to keep an eye on road conditions to plan your Yosemite National Park approach.
+The opening dates for seasonal roads like Glacier Point Road or Tioga Road vary from year to year depending on the amount of snowfall.
 Another way to get an idea of current weather and waterfall conditions is via the Yosemite Webcams.

 Sierra Nevada spring being what it is, you may also get passing squalls, silver linings, rainbows, and cloudless blue sky – in one afternoon!